Shouting fire in a crowded theater: Background

 In the 19th and early 20th centuries, panics caused by false shouts of "fire" in crowded theaters and other venues were not uncommon.
 Most notably, the Canonsburg Opera House disaster of 1911 led to 26 deaths, and the 1913 Italian Hall disaster saw 73 people die in the crush that ensued from a false alarm in a crowded banquet hall.

-The problem was widespread enough that the person falsely shouting "fire" became a stock character in popular writing, representing an example of foolish or villainous behavior.
+The problem was sufficiently widespread that the person falsely shouting "fire" became a stock character in popular writing, representing an example of foolish or villainous behavior.

 Laws were enacted in some jurisdictions to protect the public from such panics, such as the Indianapolis municipal code of 1917, which made it illegal to "[c]ry out a false alarm of 'fire' in any church, public hall, theater, moving picture showroom, or any other building of a similar or different character, while the same is occupied by a public assemblage."

 The first known use of the analogy in the context of free speech occurred in the 1918 trial of Eugene V. Debs.
 Debs was charged with violations of the Espionage Act of 1917 for an anti-war speech he had delivered in Canton, Ohio.
 In his closing argument, Debs offered as his sole legal defense that his speech was protected by the First Amendment.
 Federal prosecutor Edwin Wertz then argued in his closing rebuttal:

 Now, he speaks about the Constitution of the United States giving him the authority to do what he did at Canton.
 The Constitution provides that there shall be no abridgement of free speech, it is true; yet it is a fact that a man in a crowded auditorium, or any theatre, who yells "fire" and there is no fire, and a panic ensues and someone is trampled to death, may be rightfully indicted and charged with murder, and may be convicted and sent to the electric chair for making such an outcry when there is no occasion for it.
-That is an abridgement of the right of free speech according to the defendant's idea.
+That is an abridgement of the right of free speech according to the defendant's idea....